-Under provincial pension legislation, your qualifying spouse will receive benefits instead of your beneficiary(s).
+Under the Pension Benefits Act, your qualifying spouse will receive benefits instead of your beneficiaries.

-Bridge benefit: A temporary monthly benefit you will receive in addition to your lifetime pension if you retire early.
-Your bridge benefit will continue until the earlier of age 65 or when you pass away.
+Bridge benefit: A temporary monthly benefit payable in addition to your lifetime pension if you retire early.
+Any bridge benefit will continue until age 65 or you pass away, whichever happens first.

 Contributory service: The length of time you have contributed to HOOPP.
-It includes any buybacks, transfers, or free accrual, and excludes non-contributory leaves.
+It includes any free accrual and periods gained by buying back service and excludes non-contributory leaves.
 Contributory service is used to calculate your pension.